RalphA17/fruitMe/README.md

 #Type an answer from one of the options given to you.

-#This project was created on Visual Studio.
+#This project was created on Microsoft Visual Studio.

 #Any concerns or pull request just let me know.